xinhe2205/HPC/docs/Documentation/Systems/Vermilion/running.md

 The Walltime is the actual length of time that the job runs, in hours or fractions thereof.

 The **Charge Factor** for each partition is listed in the table above.

+!!!
+Qos factor?
+Same charge for normal and high priority jobs?

 ## Operating Software
 The Vermilion HPC cluster runs fairly current versions of OpenHPC and SLURM on top of OpenStack.